SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Related Work

 \subsection{Metric Learning}

-Initially, metric learning used L2 distance as the metric, where the goal is to minimize the L2 distance between samples of the same class.
-Some L2-based metric learning methods include Siamese Networks\cite{signature} and Triplet Networks\cite{facenet}.
+Initially, metric learning used $L_2$ distance as the metric, with the goal of minimize the $L_2$ distance between samples of the same class.
+Some $L_2$-based metric learning methods include Siamese Networks \cite{signature} and Triplet Networks \cite{facenet}.
 With the development of deep learning, researchers started using softmax-based loss functions in metric learning to learn a more discriminative distance metric.
-Furthermore, increasing the margin between classes is an intuitive approach to learning a better metric space.
-L-Softmax \cite{lsoftmax} introduces the concept of margin on softmax function for the first time.
-The widely used CosFace \cite{cosface} proposes large-margin cosine loss to learn highly discriminative deep features for face recognition.
-Circle loss \cite{circle} proposes a simple loss based on a unified loss for metric learning and classification.
-Recently, some works introduce adaptive margin into marginal loss~\cite{liu2019adaptiveface,magface,kim2022adaface}.
+Additionally, increasing the margin between classes is an intuitive approach to learn a better metric space~\cite{xie2025multiscale}.
+L-Softmax \cite{lsoftmax} introduced the concept of margin on the softmax function for the first time.
+The widely used CosFace \cite{cosface} proposed large-margin cosine loss to learn highly discriminative deep features for face recognition.
+Circle loss \cite{circle} proposed a simple loss based on a unified loss for metric learning and classification.
+Recently, some works introduced adaptive margin into marginal loss \cite{gong2024crossmodal}.
 They usually learn image quality implicitly and adjust the margin accordingly.
 In single-modal representation learning, they usually give large margins to high-quality samples for hard mining.
-Compared to them, we try to solve a cross-modal matching problem where samples from two modalities have a different amount of information.
+Compared to them, we try to solve a cross-modal matching problem where samples from two modalities have different information volume.
 We give greater tolerance to less informative samples in TBPS.
+However, existing metric learning approaches face significant limitations when applied to cross-modal scenarios.
+First, traditional methods primarily focus on single-modal optimization and fail to adequately address the heterogeneity gap between different modalities \cite{jiang2023crossmodal}.
+Second, fixed margin constraints cannot adaptively handle the varying information density across modalities, leading to suboptimal alignment performance.
+Finally, most current approaches lack fine-grained correspondence modeling capabilities essential for distinguishing between similar cross-modal samples \cite{ding2025dynamic}.